chrisnoonan98675/site/xl-release/how-to/using-the-xl-release-api-in-scripts.markdown

 - XL Release 4.5.0
 ---

 XL Release exposes an API that developers can use to manipulate releases and tasks.
-This article describes how to use the XL Release public API in Jython scripts.
-The API can be accessed from both Script Tasks and plugin scripts.
+This topic describes how to use the XL Release public API in Jython scripts.
+The API can be accessed from both Script tasks and plugin scripts.

 ## Creating and running a simple example